-Opinion by Richard Baird.
+Opinion by Richard Baird Posted 22 March 2017

 The Dayrooms is a multi-label womenswear store, located in the London district of Notting Hill, created by Aytan Mehdiyeva and Zumrud Mammadova.
 The store gives a UK platform to emerging Australian designers and is an expression of Aytan and Zumrud’s shared passion for fashion and travel, and Aytan’s love of photography, textiles and Australian craftsmanship.
-This is reflected throughout The Dayroom’s brand identity, developed by Two Times Elliott, not only in the simple but carefully crafted intersection of reductive graphic expression and material detail, but in the concept of curated moments, expressed through language, image and objects.
+This is reflected throughout The Dayroom’s graphic identity, developed by Two Times Elliott, not only in the simple but carefully crafted intersection of reductive graphic expression and material detail, but in the concept of curated moments, expressed through language, image and objects.

 Although there is an unmistakable material beauty to the project, well-suited to a tightly curated fashion boutique, and working as an appropriate expression of the founder’s interest in craftsmanship, it is the concept of curated memories and moments that is a particular highlight.

-Two Times Elliott describe this as taking a narrative approach, and shares something in common with a personal journal, blending images and words to capture and evoke a series of moments.
+Two Times Elliott describe this as taking a narrative approach and shares something in common with a personal journal, blending images and words to capture and evoke a series of moments.
 The choice of language across the store window and bags, and the direction of images within the context of business cards, tags and small stickers provide a space for patrons to place themselves within these moments.
-It is a neat idea that also functions to introduce visual contrast to solid pastel colours and plenty of space.
+It is a neat idea that also functions to introduce moments of contrast to solid pastel colours and plenty of space.

 Typography plays a neat role in segmenting ideas.
 An uppercase, monolinear sans-serif logotype effectively links a variety of printed materials alongside colour and material, a serif calls out a series of moments across bags and window decals, and slab serif, some form of typewriter typeface, delivers information across labels and business cards with a journal-like immediacy.
 These function in a similar way online, dividing header, menu items and content, respectively.

 Graphic expression and physical detail are effectively weaved together.
-There is a simplicity and effortless beauty to these, with variety in structure, material texture and print finish to keep it interesting but modern in its restraint.
+There is a simplicity and effortless beauty to these, with a variety in structure, material texture and print finish to keep it interesting but modern in its restraint.
 Paper choice and print finish deliver a materiality in line with The Dayroom founder’s interest in craftsmanship while a colour palette of grey, pink and gold work together something of the urban location, the personable and the premium.
-More work by Two Times Elliott on BP&O.